joeverlt/trellito/README.md

 1. Clone the repository: `git clone https://github.com/joeverlt/trellito.git`
 2. Navigate to the project directory: `cd trellito`

-**Note:** Make sure to create an `.env.local` file in the root directory of the frontend (`trellito-client`) and an `.env` file in the root directory of the backend (`trellito-server`).
-You can find template files (`env.local.template` and `.env.sample`) with the required variables that need to be filled with the appropriate values.
+**Note:** Make sure to create an `.env.local` file in the root directory.
+You can find template file (`env.local.template`) with the required variables that need to be filled with the appropriate values.

-Remember to save the `.env.local` and `.env` files once you have completed configuring the environment variables.
+Remember to save the `.env.local` file once you have completed configuring the environment variables.
 Providing the correct values for each variable is important for the proper functioning of the application.

 ### Docker Compose